 In October, an animated short film titled 'One Night In Hell' was released, based on the Diableries cards featured in Brian's book.
 Brian was involved in the production of the film, contributed a new song to the soundtrack, and appears briefly.
 Both the film and track were available to download, with the film ranking at #1 on the worldwide short films chart on iTunes.
 Also in October, he released two further books.
 'Brian May's Red Special - The Story Of The Home-Made Guitar That Rocked Queen And The World' featured an in-depth account of designing, building and performing with the guitar, including photographs from the early 1960's, the guitar's restoration, technical drawings and specifications.
 Meanwhile, 'The Poor Man's Picture Gallery' studied the relationship between paintings and stereo photographs in the 1850's and 1860's, and was also staged as an exhibition at the Tate Britain gallery in London.

 Brian was very busy in the run up to the 2015 General Election, launching 'Common Decency', which aims for colourblind politics, where politicians vote for the issues that matter to them, rather than the issues that matter to their party, and continues to be an active campaigner against animal cruelty.
 To coincide with this, Brian and Kerry released a new single titled 'One Voice', while they have also worked on a sequel to the 'Anthems' album.

-Aside from this, there is a possible new boxed set of Brian's solo work outside Queen in the pipeline, while Brian also continues to work with Roger on numerous Queen projects and live performances, in addition to continued productions and a possible sequel of the 'We Will Rock You' musical, and his ongoing passions for astronomy and stereoscopy.
+Aside from this, there are continued reissues of Brian's solo work in the pipeline, while he also continues to work with Roger on numerous Queen projects and live performances, in addition to continued productions and a possible sequel of the 'We Will Rock You' musical, and his ongoing passions for astronomy and stereoscopy.